bokkypoobah/StatusNetworkTokenAudit/audit/ContributionWallet.md

 // BK Ok - Note that there is no owner, but this contract's withdraw() function is restricted to the multisig address
-// BK Needs to be tested to confirm interconnected operations contract ContributionWallet {
+// BK Needs to be tested to confirm interconnected operations
+// BK This contract will hold the funds from the crowdsale contract ContributionWallet {

     // Public variables